Aruna-Hewapathirane/free-pascal-and-lazarus-cookbook/docs/docs/basics/install.md

-# Install FPC and Lazarus
+# Installation of FPC and Lazarus IDE

 ## Install on Windows